Last Updated on July 17, 2021 by Henry Leo

 3. Set Up Required Needle

 The needle is the most interesting part of sewing machines, being the tiniest one yet it holds a dominant position and turns your ordinary project up to the next level.
-Needles are available in multiple sizes which you can change as per the thickness of cloth.
+Needles are available in multiple sizes which you can change as per the thickness of the cloth.

 If the fabric you are using is made for knit then you need a universal size needle to have gripping over each stitch.
 To install the required size needle, turn the power off, press the foot lifter, and rotate the handwheel to lift the needle upward.